 And I don't think Democrats want to.

-And Gensaki's right.
+And Jensaki's right.

-If if this election is about Biden and the climate alarmist cultists in the Democratic Socialist Party, they will lose.
+If this election is about Biden and the climate alarmist cultists in the Democratic Socialist Party, they will lose.

-But with record high gas prices, a 41-year high of inflation, wide open borders, We see record high crime in big cities and small town around the country.
+But with record high gas prices, a 41-year high of inflation, wide open borders, we see record high crime in big cities and small town around the country.

-We see teachers and educational uh districts around the country that have just gone so overboard woke that parents now are even being investigated as domestic terrorists.
+We see teachers and educational districts around the country that have just gone so overboard woke that parents now are even being investigated as domestic terrorists.

-Um, if you focus on those issues, I think Republicans win the high cost of energy, all of this.
+If you focus on those issues, I think Republicans win.

 So it's pretty simple to me.

-Uh look, inflation is putting immense pressure on so many households.
+Look, inflation is putting immense pressure on so many households.

-I've been telling you about American financing.net.
+I've been telling you about AmericanFinancing.net.

 They want to give you a free financial debt consolidation mortgage review.

-Free, no obligation, no pressure, and see if you can improve your financial health, health in a lot of ways.
+Free, no obligation, no pressure, and see if you can improve your financial health in a lot of ways.

-You know, especially if you do own a home because you might have equity in that home that is built up over the years, and that could lower your monthly payment and save you money over the course of your loan, but you won't know unless you make the free no pressure, no obligation call.
+Especially if you do own a home, because you might have equity in that home that has built up over the years, and that could lower your monthly payment and save you money over the course of your loan.

 Some people are paying 21% interest rates on their credit cards, and they need the credit cards just to get to make their bare necessities every month.